 Then Monsters University plays with this a few times, particularly with the character Squishy, who is so quiet that he often unintentionally sneaks up and startles people.
 And he does learn to use that to his advantage.

 In the film of Eragon, Brom practically comes out of nowhere to perform his Heroic Sacrificefor Eragon.
-In fact, attentive viewers will notice that, in previous shots, the area where Brom leaps from blocked off completely by a wall.
+In fact, attentive viewers will notice that, in previous shots, the area where Brom leaps from was blocked off completely by a wall.

 Arguably used in The Nightmare Before Christmas when Jack goes to rescue Sally and Santa from Oogie Boogie.
 Last we see Jack before the Final Battle, he was sneaking in behind Oogie's back, quite a bit aways from the platform where Santa and Sally was.
 With the way the scene is set up, it would have been impossible for Jack to get to the platform without Oogie seeing him, no matter what sneaking skills being the Pumpkin King would get you.

-In the first Fantastic Four movie, the eponymous heroes (and Doom) are all knocked unconscious by a radiation wave.
+In Fantastic Four (2005), the eponymous heroes (and Doom) are all knocked unconscious by a radiation wave.
 The next scene shows them all waking up in a hospital.
 No explanation at all is given as to how they got back to Earth.
 In a more typical example, when Reed, Sue, and Johnny are trying to get to Ben in the bridge scene, Reed tells Sue to turn invisible.
 She does so and slips through the crowd.
 The film moves on to show what Ben's doing for a couple minutes, and when it comes back to the others, Sue is complaining about having to strip her clothes off, and Reed says "Well, at least it got us through the crowd."
 The movie doesn't even attempt to Handwave the explain how Sue turning invisible got all three of them through the crowd.

 In Mr. Deeds, the character "Emilio", who is Deeds' butler, is extremely sneaky.
 He will suddenly appear, and disappear, right next to someone, exclaiming his sneakiness.